Mumps

 Risk Factors

-- Global travel: One-third of countries in regions including Africa, South Asia, Southeast Asia, and Japan do not mandate mumps vaccination and continue to have pediatric epidemics every 4 years.
+- Global travel: One-third of countries in Africa, South Asia, Southeast Asia, and Japan do not mandate mumps vaccination and continue to have pediatric epidemics (roughly every 4 years).
 Many areas of South and Central America do not have high mumps vaccine coverage.
 Travel from an area of recent epidemic should be noted.

-- Crowded environments such as dormitories, barracks, or detention facilities increase risk of transmission.
+- Crowded environments such as dormitories, barracks, or detention facilities show an increase risk of transmission.
 It is considered a human-only virus, but infectious viral particles have been found in bats.

 General Prevention

-- 2 doses of live mumps vaccine or mumps, measles, rubella (MMR, or with varicella MMR-V) vaccine recommended, first at 12 to 15 months and second at 4 to 6 years.
-May start early at 6 months of age if travel is planned.
+- 2 doses of live attenuated mumps vaccine or mumps, measles, rubella (MMR, or with varicella MMR-V) vaccine are recommended, first at aged 12 to 15 months and second at aged 4 to 6 years.
+May start early at 6 months of age if travel is planned, but this dose does not count toward their 2-dose schedule.

 - 95% effective in clinical studies; field trials show 68–95% efficacy, which may be insufficient for herd immunity to prevent spread due to high contagiousness of mumps.

-- No relationship between MMR vaccine and autism celiac disease or multiple sclerosis.
-Recent data show a reduced autism risk in girls after MMR vaccination (aHR 0.79, overall for both genders aHR 0.93) (1).
+- No relationship between MMR vaccine and autism celiac disease or multiple sclerosis; recent data show a reduced autism risk in girls after MMR vaccination (aHR 0.79, overall for both genders aHR 0.93) (2).

 - Institute respiratory droplet isolation for hospitalized patients for 5 days after onset of parotitis.